ioBroker/ioBroker.js-controller/docs/en/install/linux.md

     Execute ``sudo ln -s /usr/local/bin/nodejs /usr/bin/node`` on the console.

-If the versions are different, please work through the section [Installation of Node.js](#installation-nodejs) again
+If the versions are different, please go through the section [Installation of Node.js](#installation-nodejs) again

     As a final check, please check the version of npm using ``npm -v``.